Relationships and housing ( 8.28.0. )

 Share transfer property

-13. As properties bought by share transfer do not come under the control of the Housing Department it is possible for unmarried couples, where one partner does not possess Entitled Status, to purchase property together in this way, however they should take legal advice, as only the Entitled partner would have received Housing consent to occupy the property.
-The Registered or Registered to Work partner has to occupy the accommodation as 'lodger' of her/his partner, and if there should be a separation or death of the partner with Entitled Status, the Registered or Registered to Work partner could not stay in the property without consent from the Housing Department.
+13. As properties bought by share transfer do not come under the control of the Population Office it is possible for unmarried couples, where one partner does not possess Entitled Status, to purchase property together in this way, however they should take legal advice, as only the Entitled partner would have received Housing consent to occupy the property.
+The Registered or Registered to Work partner has to occupy the accommodation as 'lodger' of her/his partner, and if there should be a separation or death of the partner with Entitled Status, the Registered or Registered to Work partner could not stay in the property without consent from the Population Office.
 A legal agreement could be made to cover such an eventuality providing for the Registered or Registered to Work partner to recover their costs incurred in the purchase of the shares.

 14. The Licenced resident can buy or lease any property in their own name provided they keep their Licenced Status.
 The spouse of a Licenced person can enter into the purchase of qualified property.
 The Minister for Hosing may apply special conditions to Licenced status therefore in the event of a separation the spouse of the Licenced person may not be able to stay in the property and equally may not be able to lease or buy qualified property until she / he obtains Entitled Status in own name.